darshanms1/demo-class/README.md

 # demo-class
-this is a demo class for git
+this is a demo class for git.